Have you ever wondered why is your online store not selling very much?

 In addition, it guarantees agencies that it will get them a better cost per conversion (lower cost per sale or cost per lead) for all their accounts and campaigns, or the service will not charge any management or optimization fees.
 That means the only opportunity cost would come from not trying it.

 Adext has actually been able to provide, on average, +83% more conversions than what any other human, software or tool could in just 10 days.
-So, if you’re officially intrigued and want to learn more about how exactly does Adext AI works you can check out this guide.
+So, if you’re officially intrigued and want to learn more about how exactly does Adext AI works you can check out this article.